PatrikValkovic/csfd-api/README.md

 npm install --save csfd-api
 ```

-## Methods
+## Return values

-Every method return promise
+Every method returns promise

 ## Implemented

-Just a few things are implement now:
+Just a few things are implemented for now:
-- Parsing of search results (only films and people)
+- Parsing of search results (only movies and people)
-- Parsing of info about film
+- Parsing of movie info
-- Parsing of info about person
+- Parsing of person info
-- Partial parsing of serials
+- Partial parsing of TV shows

 ## Usage

-Searching for film:
+Searching for movie:

 ```ecmascript 6
 const csfd = require('csfd')